connexcs/docs/docs/ingress-routing.md

 # Ingress Routing

-Ingress routing allocates incoming attempts to designated rate card, which in turn egresses through a specified provider.
+Ingress routing allocates incoming attempts to a designated rate card, which in turn egresses through a specified provider.
 It allows multiple rate cards to be used with or without a prefix.
 This is checked according to the longest prefix first, then the shortest for a match.
 If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
 If there are multiple rate cards with the same prefixes, you must set up a dial plan with a tech prefix to identify the correct card.

 ## Tariff